WajihaHA61198/WajihaHA61198/README.md

 <h1>Hi 👋, I'm Wajiha Hanif Arain</h1>
-<p>A tech enthusiast who always keen to learn new skills and also a passionate front-end developer from Pakistan.
+<p>A tech enthusiast who always keen to learn new skills and also a passionate web developer from Pakistan.
 </p>

 <h3 align="left">Education</h3>